Roman Numerals

 but they are just not a proper part of the system.

-This used to be a genuine problem when Roman numeration was dominant in the
+This used to be a genuine concern when Roman numeration was dominant in the

 Western World.